abihassen/abihassen.github.io/README.md

 * To add a profile picture, use class `profile-picture` around the image.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+* My setup on a mac using Std user without Homebrew or Macports:install xcode, [add your user to sudo](https://stuntcoders.com/add-user-to-sudoers-on-mac-os-x/), clone the repo, follow  instructions from above.
+[Also using atom](https://atom.io) which is great for this.

 ## Credits
-Parchment is inspired from the resume theme [Researcher](https://github.com/ankitsultana/researcher)
+Forked rom [Parchment](https://github.com/pro-panda/parchment) by pro-panda which was inspired from the resume theme [Researcher](https://github.com/ankitsultana/researcher)

 ## License